 Increase your sewing skills and make your costumes look like the clothing our ancestors wore!

 The challenge when making fashions from another time is learning how to fit the fabrics to the body.
 Just because you have the pattern cut to your size doesn’t mean it’ll fit.
 And very rarely does it.

 You have to fine tune it, fiddle with the seams so it lays correctly on your individual figure.

-No matter where you are in your sewing experience you want to look good in your costume.
-You dread someone approaching you with a disdainful look, pointing out something “wrong” with your dress.
-(Those people are to be simply ignored.)
+No matter where you are in your sewing experience you want to look good in your dress.
+You dread someone approaching you with a disdainful look, pointing out something “wrong” with your clothes.
+(Those people are simply to be ignored.)

 Well, no matter your talent with the needle or even your fabric choice, if the dress is accurately fitted to YOUR body, it’ll draw compliments.
 And we all want to be admired for our hard work.

 But sometimes we can feel lost in how to get those seams to lie nicely over the shoulders; the center front to close without showing stress.
 You know it’s just a matter of making a seam bigger or smaller, but where exactly do you do that?

 And what about sleeves?
 You might have large upper arms like I do, and getting fabric to not pull over the upper arm so you can move is a problem.
 But there are a few tricks to get you moving again (so to speak).

 Do you suffer from “gaposis”?
 Most everyone I know in the costuming community suffers from this fate, sometimes constantly.
 And that’s something that can destroy your desire to push onward with your 1860s wardrobe.
 Gaposis is a motivation and momentum killer.

 Learn how to solve this dreaded issue with 2 ways to defeat this common problem.
 I use these methods in all my costuming and you can too.